 - 2 cups small broccoli florets

-- 1 teaspoon dried oregano (or 1 tablespoon chopped fresh oregano, if you have it on hand)
+- 1 teaspoon dried oregano (or 1 tablespoon chopped fresh oregano)

 - ½ cup heavy cream